 The Pacific Mobile Site in the CMS

-During the month of October, Pacific will launch a mobile website across all three campuses.
+Pacific maintains a mobile website across all three campuses.
 The primary goal of the mobile site is to make content more easily accessible and readable on a mobile device.
 Other highlights include:

 - A new campus map allowing users to get directions to and from locations on their campus